Like so many teenage girls, I was put on the oral contraceptive pill at age 16, to ‘help’ my acne and irregular periods.

 When I reached age 22 though, I began studying naturopathy, and staying on the pill wasn’t really an option anymore.
 I knew it was the perfect time in my life to get off it – for good – and I was surrounded by exactly the right support networks to do so.

-And so, almost 8 years ago, I stopped taking the pill and began the journey of reconnecting with my natural menstrual cycle.
+And so, around 9 years ago, I stopped taking the pill and began the journey of reconnecting with my natural menstrual cycle.